 Footprints disappearing off into the distance on an otherwise undisturbed beach.
-The beach scene itself may be boring, but the repetitive line of footprints add interest and impact, particularly if they all head off in the opposite direction to the photographer.
+A plain beach scene itself may be boring, but the repetitive line of footprints add interest and impact, particularly if they all head off in the opposite direction to the photographer.

-So, unlike some music, or some web sites for that matter, repetitive elements in photography don't have to be boring.
+So, unlike some music, or some websites for that matter, repetitive elements in photography don't have to be boring.
 They can also be used as leading lines that draw the eye of the viewer into the scene.
-Like a line of trees, a line of fence posts, or even a line of footprints in the sand.
+Like a line of trees, a fence line or even a line of footprints in the sand.